neo-project/docs/docs/en-us/reference/rpc/latest-version/api/invokefunction.md

 - state:  `HALT` means the vm executed successfully, and`FAULT` means the vm exited due to an exception.

-- gas_consumed: the system fee consumed for invocation.
+- gasconsumed: the system fee consumed for invocation.

 - stack: the contract execution result.
 If the value is String or ByteArray, it is encoded by Base64.

+- tx: the transaction's hex string of this invocation, need open wallet and added signers correctly.
 > [!Note]
 >
-> After entering the `invokefunction` command,  the node invokes the `main` method of the contract rather than directly invokes the `operation` method, and pass `operation` and `params` as arguments.
-If `operation` and `params` are not processed in the `main` method, the expected result cannot be returned.
+> After entering the `invokefunction` command,  the node invokes the `operation` method, and pass `params` as arguments.
+If `operation` and `params` are not processed in the contract, the expected result cannot be returned.